Have gnats in your kitchen? Here’s how to get rid of fruit flies using time-tested, organic and natural techniques.

 The female fruit fly will lay between 500 and 2,000 eggs, one at a time, usually on or near fermenting fruits or other decaying organic material.
 The eggs, contained in a moist secretion, are left on rinds, fruit meat and other, usually damp sources.

 The larvae hatch out in about a day, then feed for five or more days on the yeasts produced in the fermenting vegetable matter (or drain slime) before moving to a drier location to pupate.
 They take two days to become sexually mature.
 Flies live no more than one or two weeks and mate twice during their short lives.
-(Hat tip to the University of New Hampshire Cooperative Extension (PDF) from which much of this life cycle information was sourced.)
+(Hat tip to the University of Hawaii Cooperative Extension (PDF) from which much of this life cycle information was sourced.)

 Fruit flies are mainly thought of as a nuisance pest, known to buzz around un-refrigerated produce and kitchen sinks.
 But the gnat-like insects are labeled “filth” flies because of the bacterial contamination they can spread as they lay their eggs on fruits and vegetables.
 As the fruit fly moves from surface to surface, it transfers harmful pathogens around your kitchen and to the foods prepared there.
 Drain flies can potentially carry more harmful contamination.